semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 ### Regressions in cross-file analysis

-Cross-file analysis resolves names differently than Semgrep OSS's analysis.
-Consequently, rules with `interfile: true` may produce different results than Semgrep OSS.
+Cross-file analysis resolves names differently than Semgrep CE's analysis.
+Consequently, rules with `interfile: true` may produce different results than Semgrep CE.
 Some instances could be regarded as regressions; if you encounter them, please file a bug report.
 When you need to report a bug in Semgrep's cross-file analysis, go through [Semgrep Support](/docs/support).
 You can also contact us through [Semgrep Community Slack group](https://go.semgrep.dev/slack).

 ## Appendix